cn0047/stash/ed/t/patterns.architectural/servicemeshe.md

 k8s
 ````

-The idea behind service meshe - is to add sidecar proxy
-to you microservice to help with:
+The idea behind service meshe - is to add sidecar proxy to you microservice to help with:
-service discovery, load balancing, rate limiting, circuit breake, retry, etc.
+* Service discovery.
+* Load balancing.
+* Rate limiting.
+* Circuit breake.
+* Retry.

 ## Service meshe infrastructure: